stefano-bragaglia/NaiveBayes/README.md

     Classifier<String, Language> classifier = builder.build();

 As for the `Dataset`, `Classifier` comes with two methods to _marshall/unmarshall_ the classifier.
-Moreover it is possible to improve the training of a classifier by passing it to a `Builder`:
+Moreover it is possible to reprise the training of a classifier by passing it to a `Builder`:

     Path resource = Paths.get("classifier.dat");
     Classifier<String, Language> classifier = Classifier.load(resource);